fsharp/fslang-design/RFCs/FS-1092-Erased-Union-Types.md

 * [ ] [Discussion](https://github.com/fsharp/fslang-design/discussions/519)
 * [ ] Implementation: [Prototype](https://github.com/dotnet/fsharp/pull/10566)

 # Summary
 [summary]: #summary

-Add erased union types as a feature to F#.
-Erased union types provide some of the benefits of structural ("duck") typing, within the confines of a nominative type system.
+Adds erased union types as an additional option for representing disjoint unions of data without requiring labels.

 # Motivation
 [motivation]: #motivation

-F# already supports discriminated union types, which used labels for tags and are nominal.
-Additionally, anonymous tagged versions of these are available through partly through the generic "Choice" types of FSharp.Core.
+F# already supports discriminated union types.
+Additionally, generic "Choice" types are available in FSharp.Core.
+In both cases these use labels (e.g. `Some`) for tags.

-This RFC adds an additional option to represent disjoint unions of data: label-free erased union types.
-These represent a subset of possible inputs without using either explicitly tagged inputs or lowest common denominator like `obj`.
+In some use-cases, especially in DSLs, the burden of requiring labels to inject into a disciminated union type is significant, as is the burden of requiring an explicit nominal type definition for the union at all, expecially when all cases are distinguished fully and sufficiently by runtime type information.
+This RFC adds an additional option to represent disjoint unions of data: label-free erased union types which use runtime types as tags.

 Practically speaking, the primary use-case is as an alternative to method overloading.
 For example, and API for styling in an HTML-like DSL may accept string, integer or floating-point specifications of font sizes, and string or object descriptions of font families.
 With this feature this API may be authored as follows: